Show code

 \[ \hat{\sigma}^2 = s^2 = \frac{1}{n-1}\sum_i^n(x_i - \bar{x})^2 \]

-as it divides by \((n-1)\) to make the output unbiased.
+This is what R uses in var() as it divides by \((n-1)\) to make the output unbiased.

-In my formula we used the mean()
+In my formula we used the mean() which means we used \(1/n\) so my_var() was biased as it underestimated the variance.

-Let’s calculate the jackknife output for my_var()
+Let’s calculate the jackknife output for my_var().

 $jack.se